driving mongolia

 It’s like your own personal video game when driving through Mongolia

 We get in the car, adjust the seat so that the pedal distance is just right, buckle up, and put two quarters in the slot.
-I choose 3 players, level of difficulty, my route, start the engine, hear the rumble of a muffler-less rally car, and I’m off…as if I’m in a video game.
+I choose three players, level of difficulty, my route, start the engine, hear the rumble of a muffler-less rally car, and I’m off…as if I’m in a video game.

 Which Way?